dachcom-digital/pimcore-dynamic-search/README.md

 ```

 ### Installation via Extension Manager
-After you have installed the Search Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
+After you have installed the Dynamic Search Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
 - Click the green `+` Button in `Enable / Disable` row
 - Click the green `+` Button in `Install/Uninstall` row

 ## Upgrading

 ### Upgrading via Extension Manager
-After you have updated the Search Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
+After you have updated the Dynamic Search Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
 - Click the green `+` Button in `Update` row

 ### Upgrading via CommandLine
-After you have updated the Search Bundle via composer:
+After you have updated the Dynamic Search Bundle via composer:
-- Execute: `$ bin/console pimcore:bundle:update SearchBundle`
+- Execute: `$ bin/console pimcore:bundle:update DynamicSearchBundle`

 ### Migrate via CommandLine
 Does actually the same as the update command and preferred in CI-Workflow:
-- Execute: `$ bin/console pimcore:migrations:migrate -b SearchBundle`
+- Execute: `$ bin/console pimcore:migrations:migrate -b DynamicSearchBundle`

 ## Copyright and License
 Copyright: [DACHCOM.DIGITAL](http://dachcom-digital.ch)